Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: The analytical chemical Jacobian for QSS-reduced chemistries

 \subsubsection{Symbolic construction}

-For chemical mechanisms of moderate size (from 30 to 50 transported species) with more than 10 QSS species, which are of interest in reacting flow simulations, it was shown in Sec.~\ref{sec:jac_simp} that neglecting the second right-hand-side term of Eq.~\ref{eq:JQSS} may adversely affect accuracy and stability.
+For chemical mechanisms of moderate size (from 30 to 50 transported species) with more than 10 QSS species, which are of interest in reacting flow simulations, it was shown in Sec.~\ref{sec:jac_simp} that neglecting the second right-hand-side term of Eq.~\ref{eq:JQSS} may adversely affect accuracy and stability. \revtwo{Including this term requires knowledge of the concentration of QSS species, which could in principle be obtained via a numerical inversion using a GPU-aware linear algebra library such as MAGMA~\cite{Dongarra:2014}.
+However, the small size of the chemical system is too limited to exploit the high throughput of the GPU for such a subsystem.
+Grouping the linear systems of multiple cells into a single batched solve available in MAGMA could fully exploit the GPU, but this approach is incompatible with the function call stack of PelePhysics, which distributes individual cells across GPU threads, and uses a single GPU kernel launch for the entire Jacobian.}

 In this section, a method to construct the AJ of QSS-reduced mechanisms is described and demonstrated.
-A symbolic method is used whereby the QSS and non-QSS species molar concentrations are symbolically tracked through the construction production rate functions.
+A symbolic method is used whereby the QSS and non-QSS species molar concentrations are symbolically tracked.
 This can be simply achieved using any symbolic math package such as the~\verb|sympy| package~\cite{10.7717/peerj-cs.103}.
 When the AJ needs to be written, it can be obtained using symbolic differentiation tools.
-In practice, the differentiation steps can be expensive but need to be done once (before the reacting simulation runs) and can be done in less than 1~min for the 55-33-N-\ce{C7H16}.
-The first advantage of this approach is its flexibility with respect to the implementation of new reaction types.
-Any differentiable closure equation between transported and modeled species can be included in the chemical Jacobian.The symbolic approach greatly simplifies the maintainability and the readability of the code since the construction of the Jacobian is done based on the construction of reaction rates.
+In practice, the differentiation steps can be expensive but need only to be done once as a pre-processing step, and takes less than 1~min for the 55-33-N-\ce{C7H16}.
+An advantage of this approach is its flexibility with respect to the implementation of new reaction types.
+Any differentiable closure equation between transported and modeled species can be included in the chemical Jacobian.
+The symbolic approach therefore greatly simplifies the maintainability and the readability of the code, since the construction of the Jacobian is done based on the construction of reaction rates.
 While the manuscript describes the symbolic Jacobian construction for QSS-reduced chemistries, other types of algebraic reductions/simplifications could also benefit from the same approach~\cite{rein1992partial}.

-The main drawback of the symbolic construction of the Jacobian is that a naive symbolic differentiation can be slow to compute and can result in verbose expressions.
-In the chemical Jacobian, several matrix entries may involve the contribution of the same set of reaction rates albeit scaled with a different factor.
-Without additional constraints, a symbolic differentiation could spell many times the same term resulting in overly verbose expressions.